BolsterArts Residency

 2. 10 Images, 1 image, 1 artwork per a page (Video may replace an image, please include YouTube or Vimeo link, the jurors will watch up to 1 minute per a film)

 Incomplete PDFs or PDFs that don’t follow instructions will be disqualified.
 All application fees are non-refundable.
 No late applications will be accepted.
-No emailed applications will be accepted unless you’re experiencing technical difficulties and emailed us first.
+No emailed applications will be accepted unless you’re experiencing technical difficulties and emailed us first, with a response.

 Top 10 finalists may be asked to submit additional materials or have an interview.
 An interview does not guarantee acceptance.